 |Image Labels (Alt Text)||X|

 Now that we know a little more about different content types and how they can help different ways of learning, this second table provides some strategies we can use when creating content.
 This not a comprehensive list but it is a good place to start

 - Use YouTube AutoCaption to start process of creating captions

 - Definition of the “squint test“

 - What is meant by “Clean Documents”?
-Documents where text is clear (not blurry), relatively free of handwritten notes, lines, circles and arrows, and containing very little black blocks.
+Documents where the text is clear (not blurry), relatively free of handwritten notes, lines, circles, and arrows, and containing very few black blocks.

 - Selectable text means it can be copied or searched